Musee d’Orsay is home to plenty of magnificent Impressionist and Post-Impressionist paintings.

 On Wednesday, the traffic is average all through the day.

 On Thursdays, Orsay Museum is open till 9.45 which distributes the crowd even further and hence, there is not much queueing.

-Friday is yet again a dull day from a waiting time perspective – meaning, there is hardly any waiting.
+Friday is yet again a good day to visit Musee d’Orsay – meaning, there is hardly any waiting.

 However, Saturday mornings (9.30 am to 1 pm) see the maximum queueing.
 During this period the waiting time can even go up to 90 minutes.
 In the second half of the day, the waiting time comes down slightly.

-All through Sunday, Musee d’Orsay is inundated with tourists and 60-90 minute long waits are normal.
+All through Sunday, Musee d’Orsay is inundated with tourists and 60-90 minute long waiting times are normal.

 In effect, the least crowded times at Musee d’Orsay are –

 • During Paris’ low season (November to March)